rithmschool/python_curriculum_exercises/Unit-02/02-many-to-many/readme.md

 ### Part 1

-1. Finish building CURD in the many to many application with employees and departments.
+1. Finish building CRUD in the many to many application with employees and departments.
 You can find the starter code [here](https://github.com/rithmschool/flask-many-many-example)

 Your app should have the following features: